 This is another question that came to me at the end of my Potato FMD: Do the full recovery benefits of the Fasting Mimicking Diet require the person to be in ketosis?
 Is that signal necessary?
 The hack that I have been posting about here uses potatoes to stay under 20 grams of protein, which is low calories and very low protein, but not ketogenic.

 My hack observes the low protein requirements, but not the low glucose requirements.
 I recall not hearing a good case on restricting glucose to trigger autophagy and apoptosis.
 I was more swayed by the math described in the 2011 Protein Cycling Diet book.

 But does the ketosis signal itself play a role in repair?
 More specifically, ending the ketosis signal.
 Would someone get a greater repair response – perhaps more stem cell production – coming out of ketosis?
 I do not know.
 Anyone?

 My plan is to do the 2 avocados a day approach on my next FMD.
 Then I will be ketogenic and in full compliance.
 But I would still like to know.

 Photo by Charles Deluvio

 Is it Working?

 I talked to a few people about this diet.
-People with issues that could benefit from trying it.
+People with issues could benefit from trying it.
 They showed no interest.
-The big reason is people want to be rewarded for taking a sacrifice.
-With the FMD, you are taking a leap of faith that processes you don’t fully understand will improve your health in some manner which you can not measure.
+The big reason is people want to be rewarded for making a sacrifice.
+With the FMD, you are taking a leap of faith that processes you don’t fully understand will improve your health in some manner that you can not measure.